Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

+- The Braves have played as the favorite in nine of their past 10 games and won eight of those contests.

-- In their last 10 games with an over/under, the Braves and their opponents have combined to eclipse the total four times.
+- The Braves and their opponents have combined to hit the over three times in their last 10 games with a total.

 Discover More About This Game